|Policy and Grading|

 Attendance and Responsibility

 There are several Olin students who are working as Ninjas for the course.
 They are called Ninjas for their general awesomeness, not their ability to fight or their skill with a sword.
 Ninjas will provide extra tutoring and after hours support.
-They will also grade the labs.
+They will also grade assignements.

-Grading PolicyLike all of the 1st semester courses, your iSIM grade will either be Pass or No Record.
-If you show up and do your work, you will pass.
+Grading PolicyLike all of the 1st semester courses, your ISIM grade will either be Pass or No Record.
+If you show up and do your work, you chances of passing are extremely high.
 This grading strategy is to help you focus on learning instead of grades and to relieve some stress while you transition into being a college student.
-We know that you're going to work hard and rock iSIM.
 You're going to face some challenging content, and some things will take a while to click (don't freak out if you're struggling to understand something... you're not alone).
 In addition to learning technical content and skills, we want you to practice professionalism and time management.
-Therefore, we are asking you to turn in lab reports and quizzes on time (even if they are not perfect), so that you don't fall behind.
-What you need to do to pass iSIM:
+Therefore, we are asking you to turn in everything on time (even if they are not perfect), so that you don't fall behind.
+You have the opportunity to resubmit things if you need to.
+What you need to do to pass ISIM:

 Life throws us all curveballs sometimes.
 If issues outside class are impacting your ability to keep with the work - see one of the faculty.
 They will help you come up with a plan to get on track.
 Do not ask Ninjas for extensions or special accomodations.